 A long term goal is something you want to accomplish in the future but have to take steps towards achieving now.
 They usually require a broader scope and more time to achieve.

-Long term goals can be about the things you want to achieve for yourself, family, career, business, or health, etc.
+Long term goals can be about the things you want to achieve for yourself, family, career, business, health, etc.

 Here are examples of long term goals: